sguzman/SCruelebra/README.md

-# Sculebra
+# SCruelebra
-A Scala.js clone of a the time-weary snake game, using the HTML5 canvas element
+A redone version of my Scala.js snake game using RxScala